postmanlabs/labs-docs/v6/postman/working_with_APIs/managing_api_cycle.md

 ### Define an API

 You can outline the structure of the API and define other important elements in Postman.
-As a part of this, you can create or import a schema in an API.
+As a part of this, you can create or import a schema.
+You can define and edit a schema and even change its format and language in the schema editor.
+You can also generate a collection from the schema.
 The following section describes two topics:

 * [Creating a new schema](#creating-a-new-schema)
 * [Importing a file](#importing-a-file)